RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

 .. warning:: Contrary to the open boundary methods, in PSE all particles must have the same hydrodynamic radius.

 .. note:: As usual, any :ref:`Interactor` can be added to this :ref:`Integrator`, as long as it is able to compute forces.

+.. hint:: The shear strain can be dynamically updated via the :cpp:`setShearStrain` method of the :cpp:class:`PSE` class.

 .. _FIB: